UConn Huskies women's basketball: Paige Bueckers Era (2020–2025)

-2020–2021: Return to the Big East
+2020–2021: Return to the Big East Conference

 The Huskies entered the 2020–2021 season with extremely high hopes.
 They gained two ESPN five-star recruits with the addition of point guard Paige Bueckers and forward Aaliyah Edwards, as well as future 2-time Big East Defensive Player of the Year Nika Mühl.
 This season also marked the teams return to the Big East Conference, which they had previously left in 2013 to join the AAC.
 UConn was ranked #3 in both the AP and Coaches pre-season polls.
 During the regular season, they had a record of 21–1, including 18–0 in the Big East to easily win the conference regular season championship.
-The teams only loss during the regular season was a 90–87 defeat at No. 19 Arkansas on January 28, 2021.
+The team's only loss during the regular season was a 90–87 defeat at No. 19 Arkansas on January 28, 2021.
 The Huskies most notable win of the season came on February 8, 2021, when they defeated No. 1 ranked South Carolina in overtime at Gampel Pavilion, 63–59.
 UConn easily won the Big East tournament, winning all three of their games by over 30 points.

 As a #1 seed in the NCAA tournament, the Huskies won their regional title with a narrow victory over #2 seed Baylor in the Elite Eight, 69–67.
 This game is considered highly memorable, as UConn used a 19–0 run late in the game to knock off the Lady Bears and reach their 13th straight Final Four.
-However, UConn lost to #3 seed Arizona in the Final Four (69–59) and finished their campaign with a record of 28–2.
+However, the Huskies lost to #3 seed Arizona 69–59 in the Final Four and finished their campaign with a record of 28–2.
 This was the program's 4th straight tournament in which they lost in the National Semifinals.
 Bueckers, the team's leading scorer, won several awards at the end of the season, including the Naismith College Player of the Year award.
 The season was heavily affected by the COVID-19 pandemic, with numerous game cancellations and no spectators allowed at any sporting events.